OscarDCorbalan/fullstack-nanodegree-vm/vagrant/restaurants/README.md

   * [Download the latest release](https://github.com/OscarDoc/fullstack-nanodegree-vm/archive/master.zip)
 3. Open a command-line window and go to the /fullstack-nanodegree-vm/vagrant folder of the project.
 4. Once in it, run `vagrant up`.
 That command will load the Virtual Machine, which contains the development environment.
-5. SSH into the machine with the username `vagrant`.
+5. SSH into the machine with the username `vagrant` and password `vagrant`.
 Depending on your OS:
   * **NOT** Windows: just run `vagrant ssh`.
   * Windows: Running `vagrant ssh` will mourn that it's not possible and provide you an IP/port to log in.
 So, to log in, download [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) and follow the instructions [found here](https://github.com/Varying-Vagrant-Vagrants/VVV/wiki/Connect-to-Your-Vagrant-Virtual-Machine-with-PuTTY), which basically explain how to use the Vagrant VM certificate in PuTTY.
 6. Once inside the VM, run `cd /vagrant/tournament`.
-7. Then, to run the project, you can do it with both these commands:
-  * `python project.py`
+7. To start the web, just run `python project.py`
-  * `foreman start`
 8. Once it's started, it will be available from the brwoser at [localhost:5000](http://localhost:5000).